Razke/p01-bistro27-about/README.md

 <img src="https://i.imgur.com/EQFRl5L.jpg" width="200" height="490">

 ## Resources used in this project
-*Might've missed a few; also sorry Udacity, I think I should've known some of these from the courses; gonna do that [recap](https://youtu.be/NpDXXjClErk?t=12m25s)*

-*I promise, one day I will learn to use https://developer.android.com as a source of information*

-***

 * [Overview of Android Project Structure and Naming Conventions](https://medium.com/@mikelimantara/overview-of-android-project-structure-and-naming-conventions-b08f6d0b7291)
 * [A successful XML naming convention](https://jeroenmols.com/blog/2016/03/07/resourcenaming/)